How We Rate the Vehicles

 Four types of vehicle-specific data form the basis of the ACEEE’s ratings: tailpipe emissions, given by the emissions standard to which a vehicle is certified; fuel economy, based on EPA test cycles; vehicle mass (curb weight); and battery mass and composition (for hybrids and plug-in vehicles).

 In real-world driving, tailpipe pollution (CO, HC, NOx, and PM) can be substantially higher than the nominal grams-per-mile (g/mi) emission standard to which a vehicle is certified.
 These excess emissions occur for a variety of reasons: inaccuracy of the tests; malfunctioning emission control systems; and deterioration of the catalytic converter and other components.
 We previously applied adjustment factors, similar to those used in EPA’s MOBILE model, to determine the expected lifetime average emissions for vehicles meeting a given standard.
 After the completion of the phase-in of the tier 2 tailpipe pollution control program, the earlier adjustment factors were outdated, so we currently assume vehicle emissions at the level of the standards to which they are certified.
 In the past we used 50,000 mile standards but we have since switched to using full useful life standards to rate vehicles (120,000 miles).
 Beginning with the phase-in of Tier 3 tailpipe emissions standards, we assume a full useful life standard of 150,000 miles.

 Fuel economy data are used to calculate greenhouse gas emissions, fuel-cycle criteria emissions (air pollution due to producing and distributing the fuel), and those aspects of vehicle emissions that are related to fuel consumption rates.
-Fuel economy determines a vehicle's energy consumption rate (gallons/mile, or kWh/mile or Btu/mile for electric and alternative-fuel vehicles).
+Fuel economy determines a vehicle’s energy consumption rate (gallons/mile, or kWh/mile or Btu/mile for electric and alternative-fuel vehicles).
 This value is multiplied by national average emission factors (for conventional vehicles) or state-weighted emission factors (for plug-in vehicles) for the various pollutants to give emission rates in grams per mile.